Online Child Care Search

 All licensed child care programs are part of the ExceleRateTM Illinois Quality Recognition and Improvement System (QRIS).
 Programs can earn a Bronze, Silver, or Gold Circle of Quality or a national accreditation award by meeting voluntary standards for quality child care that are higher than the state licensing requirements.

-Helpful Tip: Ask the provider if their program has an ExceleRateTM Illinois Circle of Quality or is accredited.
+TIP: Ask the provider if their program has an ExceleRateTM Illinois Circle of Quality or is accredited.

 Environments